BenTaylorPublic/screeps/README.md

         Link out

 Empire Command
-    During attack one, empire command shouldn't halt all rooms just because 1 hasn't provided
+    During Attack Quick, empire command shouldn't halt all rooms just because 1 hasn't provided

 Mining minerals and directly selling them

-Marketing logic (will be at empire level):
+Marketing logic (will be at empire level)
     Price history
     Buy/sell logic
     Spawning marketers (to haul to/from storage)
     Marketer role

-Lab logic:
+Lab logic
     Spawning lab assistants (to haul to/from storage) LabAssistant role
     Lab logic of what to request/combine/buff

 Spawn a new miner before the old one dies, so no downtime.
-    To do this, have a nextMinerName on a MySource, swap it over when minerName is null When the miner arrives at the cache pos, have a key called minerTravelTime (in ticks).
-    Set it every time.
-    In the spawning logic, just check if the tickstolive of the miner is <= minerTravelTime.
-    Problem is they'll just get later and later unless it measures it to 1 move AWAY from the cachePos...
+    This is minor, because a creep only dies every 50 minutes So, with a 1 minute walk time, it would give 2% more power

 Hauling between rooms
     (Energy, and minerals), when starting room is RoomStage 8 (maybe 7?)
     Might help to speed up getting all rooms to 8?

+Power
+    Power creeps control

-Room stages 6 to 7:
+Room stages 6 to 7
     RCL
     Tower
     10 Extensions